Closely fought German election ushers in post-Merkel era

 The far-right Alternative for Germany party is polling a little below the 12.6% it won to enter parliament in 2017, but won’t feature in any new government this time either.
 All other parties say they won’t work with it.

-The Bundestag has at least 598 seats, but Germany’s complex voting system means that it can be considerably larger.
-The outgoing parliament had a record 709 seats and the new one is widely expected to be even bigger.
+The Bundestag has at least 598 seats, but Germany’s complex voting system means it can be much larger.
+The outgoing parliament had a record 709 lawmakers; the new one is widely expected to be even bigger.